 If you want to consolidate student loans with your spouse, you are out of luck.
-The federal government no longer offers spousal consolidation loans.
+The federal government no longer offers spousal consolidation loans for student loan debt.

-The U.S. Department of Education offered them from 1993 to 2006.
-Joint consolidation loans are also known as spousal consolidation loans, from 1993 to 2006.
-It let two married federal student loan borrowers could get one consolidation loan.
+The U.S. Department of Education offered joint consolidation loans, also called spousal consolidation loans, from 1993 to 2006.
+It let two married federal student loan borrowers combine their loans into a single consolidation loan.

 Through a consolidation loan, your old loans are paid off.
 You’re left with one loan and one monthly payment.
-This can help streamline the repayment process.
+It’s a process that can help streamline the repayment process.
 Instead of separate monthly payments, you have one joint consolidation loan.

-This idea might sound good in theory.
+The idea might sound good in theory.
 But in practice, this form of student loan consolidation has many issues.

 The problem with spousal consolidation loans

-Spousal consolidation loans may seem like a simple fix.
-A solution to an already complicated repayment process.
-But if you want to get out of this situation, it’s going to be much harder.
+Spousal consolidation loans may seem like a simple fix — a solution to an already complicated repayment process.
+But if you want to get out of student debt, it’s going to be much harder.

-First, you’re each on the hook for the consolidation loan and there’s no real way to sever these ties if you want out.
+First, you’re each on the hook for the consolidation loan without a way to sever ties if you want out.
 It may not seem like a problem throughout the life of the loan, as long as you stay married.

-But if you’re like nearly half of all married couples in the U.S. — and head toward divorce, your student loan situation could become a nightmare.
-Spousal consolidation student loans and divorce can get messy.
+If you’re like nearly half of all married couples in the U.S. and head toward divorce, your student loan situation could become a nightmare.
+Spousal consolidation student loans and divorce can get very messy.
 Here’s how:

 - Being forced to stay in contact after a split.
-It’s tough to truly “move on” when you have to make 10 years of payments with your ex and tackle the loan balance.
-It can be awkward to have an ex-spouse lingering in your life due to an unpaid joint spousal loan can also be awkward for your future spouse.
+It’s tough to “move on” when you have to make 10 years of payments with your ex and tackle the loan balance.
+It can be awkward to have an ex-spouse lingering in your life due to an unpaid joint spousal loan.

-- Making your student loan payments more affordable is also a pain.
-If you want to lower your payments, things could get messy.
-Both parties must submit income information if one party wants to take advantage of income-based repayment.
-That could be asking a lot of your ex, especially if you’re not on the best terms.
+- It is challenging to make your student loan payments more affordable.
+If you want lower monthly payments and better repayment terms, things could get messy.
+Both parties must submit income information if one party wants to take advantage of income-based repayment options.
+That may be asking a lot of your ex, especially if you’re not on the best terms.

-- Not a clear split with Total and Permanent Disability Discharge.
+- Difficulty with Total and Permanent Disability Discharge.
 If you or your ex becomes permanently disabled, the disabled spouse may be able to discharge their respective amount of the loan.
-But even then, both spouses — or exes — are on the hook for the rest of the balance.
+But even then, both spouses — or exes — are on the hook for the remaining balance.

-If you are dealing with spousal consolidation student loans divorce, we feel for you.
-There’s not much to do — whether you’re still married or not — unless legislation changes.
+If you are dealing with spousal consolidation student loans after divorce, we feel for you.
+There’s not much you can do — whether you’re still married or not — unless legislation changes.